Arts Program Overview

 Image: Karen Golland at Cementa 15.
 Karen presented her work last year at Artstate Bathurst.
 Photo courtesy of the artist.

-Celebrate Arts North West
+Celebrate the Arts in the North West

 Artstate Tamworth 2019 will showcase the profound artistic and cultural identity of the North West region of NSW.
 The Arts Program highlights the region’s rich, cultural Kamilaroi heritage, established artists and a new generation of emerging young artists, through a diverse music program (with some Country, of course), an amazing visual arts program and a celebration of the North West’s writers.
 Artstate 2019 recognises the ambition and talent of the whole arts and cultural ecology of the North West.
 It is an event where nationally and internationally acclaimed artists share a platform with tenacious and talented young artists who make North West NSW their home and the location of their professional practice.